 The wedding ceremony is usually performed before the wedding day, and the bride and groom spend a night together before the wedding.
 There are three types of wedding ceremonies.

-1. Wedding ceremony held at the house of the bride’s family.
-In this ceremony, the bride’s family and the groom’s family meet at the bride’s home to discuss the wedding ceremony.
+1. The wedding ceremony is held at the bride’s family’s house.
+In this ceremony, the bride and family meet at the bride’s home to discuss the wedding ceremony.

-2. Wedding ceremony held at the groom’s house.
-In this ceremony, the groom’s family and the bride’s family meet at the groom’s house to discuss the wedding ceremony.
+2. The wedding ceremony is held at the groom’s house.
+In this ceremony, the groom’s and bride’s families meet at the groom’s house to discuss the wedding ceremony.

 3. Wedding ceremony held at the church.
 In this ceremony, the bride and groom are married at the church.